oottppxx/enigma2/plugins/plheinz/README.md

 This is an experimental version of Heinz for OpenPLi 6.2.

-See the README under the openatv6.0 section for instructions.
+See the README under the Heinz plugin section for instructions.

 Tested on OpenPLi 6.2 (thanks to @DutchDude6X!),